rlskoeser/rlskoeser.github.io/_posts/2017-06-07-print-to-digital.md

 title: "AIGA Converge: Print to Digital"
 date: 2017-06-07T06:41:51-04:00
 tags:
    - aigaconverge
 ---

-*Notes from a long paper session at [AIGA Converge Design Educators Conference](http://converge.aiga.org/) on June 2, 2017.
-Digital Scholarly monographs, different modes of arrangement and access to books in libraries, and experimental scholarly/artistic book-making.*
+*Digital Scholarly monographs, modes of arrangement and access to books in libraries, and experimental scholarly/artistic book-making.
+Notes from a long paper session at [AIGA Converge Design Educators Conference](http://converge.aiga.org/) on June 2, 2017.*

 {% include _toc.html %}